go-micah/.github/profile/README.md

 - [imaging-api](https://github.com/go-micah/imaging-api) - An API that uses my little imaging package

 ### AI & Amazon Bedrock
+- [chat-cli](https://github.com/chat-cli/chat-cli) - A terminal based program that lets you interact with LLMs available on Amazon Bedrock
 - [go-bedrock](https://github.com/go-micah/go-bedrock) - Provider specific structs for the Amazon Bedrock API written in Go
 - [chat-demo](https://github.com/go-micah/chat-demo) - Examples and demos for building up a CLI for chatting with Amazon Bedrock
 - [chat-tty](https://github.com/go-micah/chat-tty) - Example of an interactive chat interface